Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Hover effect on shop images
 * Have added some new interactive futures, video, social links, linked to other pages I like.
 Turnes out to be a website for the things I find exciting :)

+6. 2021-04-04
+* I have written down problems forther down "issues" and contacted my mentor, booked a meeting the 4/6
+* Started to focus more on things I strugled with during the building proces and solve them.

 # issues

 ## Responsinator